-The ideas covered will be familiar from Econ 201; however, the treatment here will be more technical, focusing more on mathematical interpretation and analysis and less on the graphical techniques used in econ 201.
-High school level algebra will be used extensively but calculus is not required for this course and will not be used.
+The ideas covered will be familiar from Econ 201, however; the treatment here will be more technical, focusing more on mathematical interpretation and analysis as well as the principles behind the actions taken by economic agents.
+High school level algebra will be used extensively but a background in calculus is not required for this course.
 Students should be able to solve a system of two equations and two unknowns (I will provide a brief review of the required technique).